 Having a baby is a time of joy, but adjusting to a new baby in the family can be very stressful and demanding for both parents.
 Postnatal depression (PND) can make this time even more confusing and distressing.
-But there are ways to support a woman suffering from PND.
+But there are ways to support a woman or man experiencing PND.

-Be aware that many of the stressors or problems that you perceive during the period of PND might not be an indicator of your relationship.
+Many of the stressors or problems that you perceive during the period of postnatal depression (PND) might not be an indicator of your relationship with your partner.
 Rather, they’re consequences of the illness.

-A woman with PND might lose interest in having sex with her partner.
+People with PND might lose interest in having sex with their partners.
 Try not to take it personally if your partner doesn’t feel like having sex.
-She might be feeling inadequate or self-conscious about her body or her ability to be fully involved in this intimate aspect of your relationship.
-Other factors such as her recovery from the pregnancy or childbirth, the effect of medication on libido, and her fear of subsequent pregnancy might also be issues.
+Your partner might be feeling inadequate, physically self-conscious or not able to be fully involved in this intimate aspect of your relationship.
+Other factors such as your partner’s recovery from the pregnancy or childbirth, the effect of medication on libido, and fear of subsequent pregnancy might also be issues.

 Sometimes it can be very difficult to know how to help your partner.
-You might feel that whatever you say or do isn’t helping her to feel better.
+You might feel that whatever you say or do isn’t helping your partner to feel better.
 You might feel that you’ve tried many different things that haven’t worked.

-Although it’s natural to feel that you should be able to help fix your partner’s distress, she’ll need more treatment and support than you can provide.
-Try to focus on providing practical and emotional support, and ensure that she receives these extra services.
+Although it’s natural to feel that you should be able to help fix your partner’s distress, your partner will need more treatment and support than you can provide.
+Try to focus on providing practical and emotional support, and ensure that your partner gets these extra services.

-- Make sure that your partner has sought proper medical assessment and ongoing monitoring.
-Also check that she’s accessing other support resources such as counselling, support groups or helpful friends and family.
-If possible, try to go with her to her medical appointments and be actively involved in her treatment (in most cases).
-Ultimately the decisions about her care will be hers, but you can still discuss the options and the advice of her treating health care professional together, and decide on the best course of treatment.
+- Make sure that your partner has arranged proper medical assessment and ongoing monitoring.
+Also check that your partner is accessing other support resources such as counselling, support groups or helpful friends and family.
+If possible, try to go with your partner to medical appointments and be actively involved in treatment.
+Ultimately, decisions about care are your partner’s, but you can still discuss health care options and professional advice together, and decide on the best course of treatment.

 - Don’t be afraid to ask your doctor or health worker for accurate information about PND and its treatment.
 Getting information about PND is important for you to understand some of the symptoms of the illness.
-It will also help you to be aware of what might be the most supportive way to help your partner and yourself.
-There might be times when you will question the validity of the illness.
-Be assured that PND and its symptoms are very real for your partner.
+It will also help you to be aware of what might be the most supportive way to help your partner and to get help yourself.
+There might be times when you will question whether the illness is real.
+Be assured that PND and its symptoms are very real.
 With proper treatment, it can be resolved.

-- Taking medication can present issues of concern for many people.
-You might like to learn about the medication and how it should be taken.
-Talk to the doctor, pharmacist or drug information lines.
-Try to be supportive if medication is required.
-Encourage your partner to take it until the doctor says otherwise.
-This is very important for her recovery.
+- Taking medication can present issues for many people.
+You might like to learn about your partner’s medication and how it should be taken.
+You can talk to the doctor, pharmacist or a drug information line counsellor.
+Try to be supportive if your partner needs medication, and encourage your partner to take it until the doctor says otherwise.
+This is very important for recovery.

 Providing emotional support

-- Try to validate her experiences or worries and understand that they’re very real for her.
-This is the case even if you think her concerns aren’t warranted.
+- Try to validate your partner’s experiences or worries and understand that they’re very real.
+This is the case even if you think your partner’s concerns aren’t warranted.

-- Encourage her to express her feelings and not bottle them up.
-Be prepared to listen to her talking, even if you feel that you’re hearing the same things over and over.
-Try to remember that she might not need you to fix things or to offer her a solution.
-She might just want you to listen and let her know that you’ve heard her.
+- Encourage your partner to express feelings and not bottle them up.
+Be prepared to listen to your partner talking, even if you feel that you’re hearing the same things over and over.
+Try to remember that your partner might not need you to fix things or to offer a solution.
+A person with PND might just want to feel heard and want you to listen.

-- Try not to be discouraged if she seems withdrawn or you don’t get a response from her.
-There will be a time when she can respond and will be able to express gratitude for your support.
+- Try not to be discouraged if your partner seems withdrawn or you don’t get a response.
+There will be a time when your partner can respond and express gratitude for your support.

-- Encourage and support her accomplishments, even the little things.
-Knowing that you’re OK with whatever she can manage, and that you will chip in when you can, can be enormously supportive.
+- Encourage and support your partner’s accomplishments, even the little things.
+Knowing that you’re OK with whatever your partner can manage, and that you’ll chip in when you can, can be enormously supportive.

-- Try not to tell her that she’s lazy if the housework isn’t done and she’s resting.
-She might be feeling exhausted, which is a very common symptom of PND.
+- Try not to say your partner is lazy if the housework isn’t done.
+Your partner might be feeling exhausted, which is a very common symptom of PND.
 Rest is very important for you both.
 Other things can wait.

-- At all times, be reassuring of her relationship with your baby.
-There might be times when she struggles to take care of the baby herself and you or others need to take over.
-Always reassure her that she is the baby’s mother.
-There will come a day when she can care for the baby fully herself.
+- At all times, be reassuring of your partner’s relationship with the baby.
+There might be times when your partner struggles to take care of the baby alone and you or others need to take over.
+Always reassure your partner about being the baby’s parent.
+There will come a day when your partner can care for the baby without help again.

-- Try to avoid making any major decisions while your partner has PND (for example, buying a house).
-If possible, wait until she recovers.
+- Try to avoid making any major decisions while your partner has PND – for example, buying a house.
+If possible, wait until your partner recovers.
 You might find that many of the problems or issues that you thought existed start to resolve themselves as your partner recovers.

-- You will be told that PND is temporary, but she might feel that it will never go away (which is a symptom of the illness).
-It will help to reassure her if you say something like, ‘I understand that you feel bad now, but the doctor believes that you will return to your old self again’.
-This might be better than saying, ‘Don’t worry about it.
+- Even though PND is temporary, it might feel that it will never go away.
+This is a symptom of the illness.
+It might help to reassure your partner if you say something like, ‘I understand that you feel bad now, but the doctor believes that you will return to your old self again’.
+This is better than saying, ‘Don’t worry about it.
 You will get over it’.

-- Also try to reassure your partner that you’ll stand by her.
-One of her fears might be that you’ll tire of her and the illness and leave.
+- Try to reassure your partner of your support.
+One of your partner’s fears might be that you’ll get tired of the illness and leave.

-- Try to reassure your partner that you’re OK if she isn’t interested in sex for the time being.
+- Try to reassure your partner that you’re OK if there isn’t much sex for the time being.
 Touching or cuddling might be more comfortable at this time, without leading to sex.
-It’s important that you both communicate what you want and how you feel.
-If sex is still an issue, perhaps you could talk it over with your medical practitioner.
+It’s good to communicate what you want and how you feel.
+If sex is still an issue, you could consider talking it over with your GP.

 Providing practical support